 Recommendation: A hundred times YES!

-Oh, and if you love reading Sherlock Holmes and Dr. Watson (and especially loved their debut novel ‘A Study in Scarlet’) by Arthur Conan Doyle, or if you have read An Unwanted Guest by Shari Lapena or They All Fall Down by Rachel Howzell Hall, you would definitely love ‘And Then There Were None’ too.
+Plus, if Sherlock Holmes and Watson are your vibe, or if you’ve read thrillers like An Unwanted Guest by Shari Lapena or They All Fall Down by Rachel Howzell Hall, this one’s right up your alley.

 About the Author